rhysjj111/invoice_dashboard_cont./README.md

 #### Deploy with Heroku using CodeInstitute database
 ##### Elephant SQL
-- I used code institute database as it has a recent enough version of Postgres whereas ElephantSQL might not.
+- I used code institute database as it has a recent enough version of Postgres whereas ElephantSQL might not (randomly generated apparently).
 - Create a database.
-- Copy the URL given.
+- Copy the URL given in email confirmation.
--

 ##### Heroku with Amazon AWS
 - Make sure your repository contains your 'requirements.txt' file, which contains relevant packages, and a 'Procfile' which tells Heroku how to start your app.
 - Create a Heroku account & login.